FabricAttachedMemory/Emulation/README.md

 #### Setup and Execution

 The emulation configurator script, *emulation_configure.bash*, is written for Debian 8.x (Jessie/stable).
+It should have the packages necessary for x86_64 virtual machines: qemu-system-x86_64 and libvirtd-bin should bring in everything else.
+You also need the vmdebootstrap package..

 After cloning this repo, run the script; it takes the desired number of VMs as its sole argument.
-Several of the commands in the script must be run as root; you can run the entire script as root.
+Several of the commands in the script must be run as root; you can run the entire script as root (or sudo).
 You can also run the script as a normal user: all necessary commands are run internally under "sudo".

 Several environment variables can be set (or exported first) that affect the operation of emulation_configure.bash: